DonnC/pywce/README.md

 # Python WhatsApp ChatBot Engine

-A framework for creating WhatsApp chatbots using a template-driven approach - allowing you to define conversation flows and business logic in a clean and modular way.
+A framework for creating WhatsApp chatbots of any scale using a template-driven approach - allowing you to define conversation flows and business logic in a clean and modular way.

 It decouples the engine from the WhatsApp client library, allowing developers to use them independently or together.